dhire/cleaningdata_courseproject/CodeBook.md

 17. Column bind the accelermetry variables with the subject id and activity label data to create complete train dataset
 18. Create final data frame with both test and train data
 19. Read the colnames.csv file to create a vector of column names
-20. Write an output csv file from the final data frame using the column names input from above step
+20. Write an output txt file from the final data frame using the column names input from above step
 21. The following steps create the summarized dataset
 22. Split the final dataset on subject id and activity label
 23. Calculate columns means on all accelerometry measures from split results